What Are Claude Connectors? Data Access, Auth, Custom Setup, and Troubleshooting

 - MCP App Framework - cross-host portability features.

-- sunpeak documentation - has the quickstart and full API reference.
+- sunpeak documentation - quickstart and full API reference.

 Frequently Asked Questions